 The empathy gap causes you to underestimate the impact your varying emotional mental states will have on your future behaviour.
-For example, when you are in a ‘cold’ state, and not influenced by emotion you are likely to make a rational decision.
+For example, when you are in a ‘cold’ state, and not influenced by emotion, you are likely to make a rational decision.
 This may look like deciding that you won’t spend more than £20 when you go out to meet friends for a drink that evening.
-But, when you are out at the bar and in a ‘hot’ state – excited, having a good time and socialising, you end up buying 4 rounds for the entire group, paying much more than £20!
-Many research cases has confirmed this, an interesting study shows that those in an emotionally charged state are more likely to underpredict the value and desire they would have for a cigarette at a later time.
+But when you are out at the bar and in a ‘hot’ state – excited, having a good time and socialising - you end up buying 4 rounds for the entire group, paying much more than £20!
+Many research cases have confirmed this, and an interesting study shows that those in an emotionally charged state are more likely to underpredict the value and desire they would have for a cigarette at a later time.

 Action bias causes us to act and ‘do something’, and not consider whether the decision is good or bad.
 Research looking into the influence of previous event outcomes (negative, positive, or absent), showed that the level of regret following negative prior outcomes, is higher when attributed to inaction - potentially acting as a motivator for action.

 Action bias explains why people panic buy during a pandemic or, as we saw in 2021, filled their cars up with as much petrol as possible when news surfaced about a shortage of truck drivers.
 These actions occurred although the information provided to them suggested this was not necessary.
 We do this as we think that by just 'doing something' we may reduce the ambiguity and create certainty and control, and we fear missing out on what others are doing.
 This can be damaging, as with the occurrences above - we end up spending much more of our money in one month and not being prepared for the future costs to come.